 |Consulting services for a statewide strategy and implementation of Vroom in Colorado (Project Support)

 |Tools of the Mind/Third Sector New England

-Increase children’s future academic success by developing and expanding this new pre-school curriculum (General Support)
+Increase children’s future academic success by developing and expanding the Tools pre-school curriculum (General Support)

 |Aspen Music Festival and School

-Chambers-Grant Fellowships Fund for Minority Students (Scholarship Support)
+Increase endowment of the Chambers Fellowships Fund for Minority Students (Multi-Year Endowment Support)

 |Clyfford Still Museum